Is it safe to go to PNG… This is a question I get asked a lot, and the honest answer is no, it’s not 100% safe.

 Is It Safe To Go To PNG – Safety Tips…

-Away from Port Moresby, in the bigger towns such as Alotau in Milne Bay and Rabaul & Kimbe in New Britain I have often wandered around alone and never experienced any problems.
+Away from Port Moresby, larger towns such as Alotau in Milne Bay, Rabaul, and Kimbe in New Britain generally feel safe.
+I’ve often wandered around these areas alone and have never encountered any issues.

 Some excellent general safety tips I picked up from the Lonely Planet are as follows:

-– Use a Bilum: Bilums are the locally made colorful string bags that everybody seems to use in PNG.
-Using one does a lot to neutralize the flashing “I’m a tourist” sign above your head that draws attention to you…
+– Use a Bilum: Bilums are the locally made colorful string bags that that almost everyone in PNG uses.
+Carrying one can help you blend in and avoid the “I’m a tourist” vibe that might draw unwanted attention.

-– Raskol money: Have some money ready in your pocket in case you do have a “raskol moment”.
-Keep the rest of your money well hidden.
+– Raskol money: Keep a small amount of cash in your pocket as a precaution in case you encounter a “raskol moment.”
+Make sure to hide the rest of your money securely elsewhere.

 Some Additional Reading

-It made my “adventures” in PNG seem like a trip to Disneyland.
-I realized that like most things, danger in PNG is a relative thing…
+Reading her story put my own “adventures” in PNG into sharp perspective – making them seem like a trip to Disneyland by comparison.
+It’s a poignant reminder that, as with most things, danger in PNG is very much a relative concept.

 This meant that had the overall responsibility for the safety of the VSO volunteers in PNG.
 His paper provides a very rational view of the risk and the strategies available to mitigate those risks.